-PREMIUMS FOR NON-STUDENT DEPENDENTS
+PREMIUMS FOR DEPENDENTS

 For additional dependent premiums, see the table below.
+International students must enroll all eligible dependents that reside with them while attending BYU-Hawaii.
 Domestic students are strongly advised to add their dependents, but are not required to do so.